-Economics is a social science and as such an important component of the liberal arts curriculum.
+Economics is a social science and as such an important component of both the liberal arts and STEM curricula.
 It provides a useful background for students interested in careers in public policy, finance, business, and much more -- anywhere that rigorous analytical thinking is required.

 We invite you to explore our website to learn more about majors and minors in economics, course offerings, and the opportunities that await.